zeberity123/UVR_GUI/README.md

 This branch is branch is meant for AMD GPU support.

 - This code works with:
-   - VR Arch (5.0, not 5.1)
+   - VR Arch
-   - MDX-Net (not MDX23C)
+   - MDX-Net & MDX23C
-   - Demucs (v4 only)
+   - Demucs (v3 & v4 only)

 - Current issues:
-   - GPU memory is not clearing, so running ensembles might be difficult unless you have a lot of V-RAM.
+   - The GPU memory cache does not clear the same way it can with Cuda, so running ensembles might be difficult unless you have a lot of V-RAM.
-   - Compatibility with MDX23C and VR Arch 5.1 models.
+   - The MDX23C can't handle songs over 3 minutes long when using 8GB of video memory (V-RAM).
+   - Some VR 5.1 & Demucs v3 models might run slower with OpenCL.

 ## About